-Exercising these powers, on December 14, 2018 the Company's Board of Directors, at its meeting of December 11, 2018, decided to acquire treasury shares so that they could be used in company acquisition transactions (or in executing already-existing acquisition agreements) of the type that the Company habitually carries out and which entail a share exchange.
-Such decision was communicated on December 14, 2018 (CNMV Relevant fact ref 272541)
+Under this authorization, at its meeting of December 11, 2018, the Company's Board of Directors decided to acquire treasury shares so that they could be used in company acquisition transactions (or in executing already-existing acquisition agreements) of the type that the Company habitually carries out and which entail a share exchange (the "Purchase Program").
+This decision was notified on December 14, 2018 (Material Event Register No. 272541) subject to the following conditions: